Lewis and Clark

 In 1753, when the French were establishing forts along the Ohio River, Governor Dinwiddie had sent George Washington to direct them to leave the territory claimed by the colony.
 After the French and Indian War, Virginia officials disputed with Pennsylvania over ownership of the site of Pittsburgh.

-In 1778, a military force led George Rogers Clark captured key western forts occupied by the British.
+In 1778, a military force led by George Rogers Clark captured key western forts occupied by the British.
 The forts were supplying guns and gunpowder to Native American allies raiding the settlements in Kentucky.
-British Lieutenant Governor Henry Hamilton recaptured Vincennes but Clark's men moved though the water-saturated countryside in the middle of winter.
+British Lieutenant Governor Henry Hamilton recaptured Vincennes, but Clark's men moved though the water-saturated countryside in the middle of winter.
 They forced Hamilton to surrender on February 25, 1779 and took him to Williamsburg as a captive.

 That military conquest by George Rogers Clark was a major factor in establishing the western boundary of the United States of America at the Mississippi River, as negotiated in the 1783 Treaty of Paris ending the American Revolution.

-Thomas Jefferson sought to purchase Mobile and New Orleans in order to strengthen the economic and political connections between the East Coast and the settlers occupying lands in the Ohio, Tennessee, and Mississippi River valleys.
+As president, Thomas Jefferson sought to purchase Mobile and New Orleans in order to strengthen the economic and political connections between the East Coast and the settlers occupying lands in the Ohio, Tennessee, and Mississippi River valleys.
 Before concluding the Louisiana Purchase, Jefferson sent a group of explorers across the Mississippi River into what was technically Spanish territory.
 A voyage of discovery to the middle of the continent and to the Pacific Ocean coastline would allow the United States to strengthen its land claims by right of discovery, and clarify the value of such lands before proposing acquisition by conquest or purchase.

 in 1802, territory west of the Mississippi River was essentially a mystery to residents of the United States